 Famciclovir is used to treat:

-Famciclovir 500 mg is a prodrug, which means that once it is swallowed it converts into penciclovir.
-It is much better absorbed than penciclovir on its own.
-This ensures that more of the drug reaches the target cells containing the virus.
+Famciclovir is a prodrug, which means that once it is swallowed it converts into another drug, penciclovir.
+Famciclovir is much better absorbed than penciclovir, which ensures that more of the drug reaches its target.

-Once inside the cell, penciclovir inhibits replication of the viral DNA and thereby stops the herpes virus from spreading further.
+Once inside a cell, penciclovir inhibits replication of viral DNA, thereby stopping the herpes virus from replicating and spreading.

 Famciclovir can be taken for the management of herpes long-term.
 This is referred to as suppressive therapy.
-Studies have shown that at doses of 125 mg to 250 mg 2 to 3 times a day, the drug is effective in suppressing genital herpes outbreaks in patients who previously had 6 or more herpes outbreaks a year.
+Studies have shown that doses of 125 mg to 250 mg 2 to 3 times a day, are effective in suppressing genital herpes outbreaks in patients who previously had 6 or more herpes outbreaks a year.